GaryLouisStewart/jenkins-demos/python-app/README.md

-# polls demo application
+# Python Django polls demo application

-**a simple application from a tutorial that I followed to try out Django Framework in python**
+**This is a simple application from a tutorial that I followed to try out Django Framework in python using the latest Python version & Django 2.2**

 [1].
 Add 'polls' to your INSTALLED_APPS in `settings.py` file
 	``` INSTALLED_APPS = [